pusher/pusher-http-node/README.md

 });
 ```

-For specific clusters, you can use the `forCluster` function:
+For specific clusters, you can use the `forCluster` function.
+This is the same as using the `cluster` option in the constructor.

 ```javascript
 var Pusher = require('pusher');